Standing Up for Business

 North San Diego Business Chamber has designed the following tool kit to serve as a resource to allow your voice to be heard, become educated and take a stance on issues facing the region.

 North San Diego Business Chamber's Advisory Councils provide a forum for Chamber Members to participate in the dialogue and direction of the region through action.
 The Advisory Council structure is designed to provide each Member an opportunity to have their voice heard.
-Each Council has 20-40 seated members and all meetings are open to Chamber Members to attend.
-For more information on how to get involved or if you have any questions, please contact our Economic Development & Advocacy Manager, Dylan Fisher.
+Each Council has 20-25 seated members and all meetings are open to Chamber Members to attend.
+For more information on how to get involved or if you have any questions, please contact Sophia Hernandez.

 Below is a list of all of the Advisory Councils and their meeting schedules.
+All meetings run from 8:00 am - 9:00 am with networking at 7:45 am.
 Please click on the Council name for more details and to register to attend a meeting.

 Support the Chamber's Advocacy efforts by becoming a Community Supporter.
 For $120 a year, individuals can support the Chamber and participate in Business Advocacy.
 Join Now